Rosemount Rec F.C.: 2018/19

 In the 2018/19 season, led by Cathcart, Rosemount made more history by becoming the first team from 1C in the amateur league to make it to the 5th round of the Irish cup, drawing Glenavon away from home, one of the biggest and best clubs in Northern Ireland at the time, Rosemount went on to lose 5–0, but Glenavon players and officials praised the Rosemount players for their attitude and effort, Rosemount had a few chances of their own including a corner cleared off the line, Rosemounts fans were also praised for the support they gave to the Greyabbey club, the same season they made it to the semi-finals of the Border cup, losing to the previous season's champions Crumlin Star in extra time, Rosemount also made it to the clarence cup final against East Belfast, where they lost 2–1 after extra time due to a very poor refereeing decision, despite Rosemounts fantastic cup form, they went into the new year in the bottom half of the league, picking up just 3 wins from their first 9 games, drawing 2 and losing 4.

 2019-20

-The 2019–20 season is over for Rosemount.
-They have just secured promotion and won the 1C league title by winning their last fixture against a strong Saintfield side.
-Rosemount were much improved in the league this season after finishing in a disappointing 6th place in 2018/19, Rosemount looked very impressive early season, beating Suffolk 3–1 in the first game of the season, and also a memorable comeback away at Woodvale, 3–0 down at half time, before winning 4–3.
-The club will now take a well deserved rest and get ready to play their games next season at the highest level Rosemount have ever played at.
-Retaining the squad and adding a few will see the club push for another promotion in 1B.
+Rosemont secured promotion and won the 1C league title.